 The first Australian-born person to make a spaceflight was oceanographer Dr Paul Scully-Power, a Payload Specialist aboard Space Shuttle mission STS 41G in October 1984.

 Payload Specialists were not permanent members of the NASA astronaut corps and received shorter training for specific missions.
-At the time of his spaceflight, Scully-Power was a US citizen, a civilian US Navy employee.
-He flew as a US astronaut, not an Australian national astronaut.
+At the time of his spaceflight, Scully-Power was a US citizen, a civilian US Navy employee, and he flew as a US astronaut.

 During his flight, Scully-Power made visual oceanographic observations of three-quarters of the world’s oceans.
 He observed ocean current features that could not be detected from remote sensing satellites in higher orbits and made important discoveries about spiral eddies (large-scale circular ocean currents).

-Improved understanding of ocean eddies enabled a better understanding of large-scale ocean movements and their effects upon the world’s weather systems, so the discoveries made by Scully-Power during his space mission were of major importance to oceanography, meteorology, and other Earth sciences.
+Improved observations of ocean eddies enabled a better understanding of large-scale ocean movements and their effects upon the world’s weather systems.
+The discoveries made by Scully-Power during his space mission were of significant for oceanography, meteorology, and other Earth sciences.

 The picture shows Scully-Power during pre-launch preparations for his flight.